JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 # Explain your SELENUIM test case design process

+We would go explore the amazon website seacrhing for good functionality to test.
+After determining a function to test we would explore what elements are different on each screen to choose what to use as our validation point.
+From there we would do a dry run of the steps do perform that test.
+Afterwards, we start a recording in selenium and perform the steps again.
+Finally, we executed the test a few times to verify that no errors were present.

 # Explain the use of assertions and checkpoints

 # How did you test each functionaity with different test data